shelleyolivia/learn-tutorials/figment-learn/new-pathways/tezos/how-to-create-a-dex-in-tezos.md

         amount=token_out
     )
 sp.else:
-    sp.failwith('NOT_ENOUG_TOKENS')
+    sp.failwith('NOT_ENOUGH_TOKENS')
 ```

 So far we've coded all the required entry points.
 Now let's move to the frontend.
-For getting full source code, check the repository mentioned above.
+For getting full source code, check this repository: https://github.com/vivekascoder/tez-dex

 # Working on the Frontend